shannaurelle/simplified-weather-calendar/README.md

 Downloading this is quite simple.
 Click Code, and download zip to immediately acquire the repository.

+For contributing to the repository, fork this repository first and do your edits there.
+Then if you're done, send me a pull request.

 ## Roadmap
 For this calendar we aim to start with a flat design, then slowly add more interactive and intuitive features.